The Public Paperfolding History Project

 Don Simon

-This page attempts to record what is known about the origin and history of the design known as Don Simon which is made by adding arms and a hat to a paper cone.
+This page is being used to collect information about the history of the paperfolding design known as Don Simon which is made by adding arms and a hat to a paper cone.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1875